madetech/learn/core-skills/frontend-web-development/resources/cross-browser-testing.md

 An engineer should use tools like [caniuse.com](https://caniuse.com/) to ensure the CSS properties they want to use will be supported by all their target browsers, before even cutting some CSS.

 Often an engineer will be missing some of the browsers they need to test against [Mainly IE] for this they'd install a Virtual Machine (VM).
 Microsoft make their VMs available on [modern.ie](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

-However, an Engineer could also use PaaS like [BrowserStack](https://www.browserstack.com) to test without having a myriad of devices and browsers.
+An easy approach is to use a SaaS tool such a [BrowserStack](https://www.browserstack.com) which allows testing on a myriad of real devices and browsers, without requiring physical access to those devices or those browsers installed on your own machine.

 While testing their front end an Engineer should use a tool like [Pixel Perfect](http://www.welldonecode.com/perfectpixel/) to overlay the expected design, and then adjust their HTML/CSS using the browsers web inspector.